mxenabled/react-native-widget-sdk/README.md

 npx mx-mobile-widget-sdk-setup
 ```

-Once the steps above have been completed, you will be able to import widget
+Once the steps above have been completed, you will be able to import components
-components from the `@mxenabled/mobile-widget-sdk` package and render them in
+from the `@mxenabled/mobile-widget-sdk` package and render them in your
-your application:
+application:

 ```jsx
 import React from "react"